Policy

 Creating choices for consumers

 The market for plant-based foods has seen rapid growth in recent years.
 More and more people are also excited about cultivated meat and alternative proteins produced through fermentation.
 These alternative proteins offer an opportunity to provide consumers with the variety they crave.
-We advocate clear and efficient regulations so that more foods come to market safely and properly labeled.
+We advocate for clear and efficient regulations that prioritize consumer safety and minimize red tape.

 Building a resilient food supply